coding-dojo-data-science/dojo-env-setup/docs/instructions-mac-intel-v23.md

 - **If you see a list of available conda commands, great!**
     - **You are all set to move on to Step 2!** Disregard the final section below that says “Adding Conda to Terminal”
 - **If you see a message that says: “conda: command not found”**:
-    - Follow the instructions below under “Adding Conda to GitBash”
+    - Follow the instructions below under “Adding Conda to Terminal”

 ### Step 1.3.3) (if needed) Adding Conda to Terminal: